MaxLeap/Docs/en/Android/Guide/Analytics.md

 *	Promote app revenue: Track consumer behavior, make marketing strategies and maximize the marketing effect.

-###	How Does LeapCloud Analytics Work
+###	How Does Leap Cloud Analytics Work

-LeapCloud Analytics SDK helps us track user behavoir and provides data for cloud Analytics service, which includes:
+Leap Cloud Analytics SDK helps us track user behavoir and provides data for cloud Analytics service, which includes:

 *  Collect information automatically (like terminal info, installation info, etc.)
 *  Track sessions and page view
 *  Track customized events
 *  Track comsuption

 The data collected will be saved to cloud.
-LeapCloud will analyze users in each time zone as well as the overview of all users.
+Leap Cloud will analyze users in each time zone as well as the overview of all users.
 Moreover, you can customize filters and generate relative reports.

 ## Enable Service
-After the installation of SDK, LeapCloud will track app data automatically, including:
+After the installation of SDK, Leap Cloud will track app data automatically, including:
 1. Terminal
 2. Start and exit
 3. App crash and other exception message

-LeapCloud Analytics Service is **Enabled** by default.
+Leap Cloud Analytics Service is **Enabled** by default.
 You can add following code in `onCreate()` in main `Activity` to **disable** it:

 ```Java
 LCAnalytics.setAnalyticsEnabled(false);